 Yes.
 The American sycamore tree's fast growth rate can make it a good choice for a shade tree if your primary objective is to have shade in the yard as quickly as possible.Learn More: Fast Grower

 Besides messiness, do sycamore trees have any other objectionable qualities?

 Yes.
-Mature sycamores may develop masses of exposed roots.
-These roots are difficult to mow around on a lawn.
-And if you strike one with your blade, it can damage your blade.
-The solution is to avoid growing sycamore as a lawn tree.
-It's better situated in woodland gardens.
+Mature sycamore trees might develop masses of exposed roots, which can be difficult to mow around.
+And if you strike one with your mower, it can damage your blade.
+The solution is to avoid growing sycamore as a lawn tree; it's better situated in woodland gardens.

 Does the sycamore tree have nice fall foliage?